chocolatey/choco-wiki/CreatePackages.md

 # Creating Chocolatey Packages

+## Summary
+First you should determine if you are making a self-contained package or (also) using automation scripts.
+You should also consider creating [[automatic packages|AutomaticPackages]] for the best maintainability over time.

 ## Quick Start guide

 If you think you got what it takes and just want to know the basic steps to get a package out, there is a special [Quick Start Guide](https://github.com/chocolatey/choco/wiki/CreatePackagesQuickStart) for you. **NOTE**: This doesn't exempt you from observing the rules, requirements and guidelines (noted below).